FeritBerkay/FeritBerkay/README.md

 ### Hi there 👋

+    🔭 I'm currently working on .Net Core & Angular
+    💬 Ask me about Anything
+    📫 How to reach me on e-mail: ysfakkurt@hotmail.com 📫 How to reach me on linked-in: Yusuf Akkurt

 <!--
 **FeritBerkay/FeritBerkay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.